 I was kindly given complimentary tickets for the Houses of Parliament afternoon tea by Houses of Parliament Visitor Services.
 All opinions are my own and honest.
 Please check my disclosure page for more information.

-More ideas of unique London experiences to add to your itinerary from Untold Morsels
+More ideas of unique London experiences to add to your London itinerary from Untold Morsels

 ✪ Portrait Restaurant – with views over Trafalgar Square to Big Ben